-Chinese GP to be called off due over coronavirus: reports
+Motor racing-Chinese GP likely to be postponed due to coronavirus: F1 chief

 A host of international sporting events have been canceled due to coronavirus, including the all-electric Formula E motor racing series that abandoned plans for a race in the Chinese city of Sanya next month.

-Reporting by Hardik Vyas in Bengaluru; Editing by Peter Rutherford
+Reporting by Abhishek Takle, additional reporting by Hardik Vyas in Bengaluru; Editing by Peter Rutherford